MMAlaeddin/Redux---BoxedWineTapRoom/README.md

 A tap room in React where a bar or kombucha store can track their kegs.

+## Specs

+* User ability to view list of all kegs available with name, brand, price and ABV.
+* User may add new kegs by submitting form.
+* User may view amount of content left in keg.
+* User may deduct pints from total keg content.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).